Ensemble properties of high frequency data and intraday trading rules: Abstract

 \section{Abstract}

-We demonstrate that a stochastic model consistent with the scaling properties of financial assets is able to replicate the empirical statistical properties of the S\&P 500 high frequency data within a window of three hours in each trading day.
-This result extends previous findings obtained for EUR/USD exchange rates.
-We apply the forecast capabilities of the model to implement an explicit trading strategy.
+Regarding the intraday sequence of high frequency returns of the S\&P index as daily realizations of a given stochastic process, we first demonstrate that the scaling properties of the aggregated return distribution can be employed to define a martingale stochastic model which consistently replicates conditioned expectations of the S\&P 500 high frequency data in the morning of each trading day.
+Then, a more general formulation of the above scaling properties allows to extend the model to the afternoon trading session.
+We finally outline an application in which conditioned forecasting is used to implement a trend-following trading strategy capable of exploiting linear correlations present in the S\&P dataset and absent in the model.
 Trading signals are model-based and not derived from chartist criteria.
-In-sample and out-of-sample tests indicate that the model performs better than a benchmark asymmetric GARCH process, and expose the existence of small arbitrage opportunities.
-We discuss how to improve performances and why the trading strategy is potentially interesting to hedge volatility risk for S\&P index-based products.
+In-sample and out-of-sample tests indicate that the model-based trading strategy performs better than a benchmark one established on an asymmetric GARCH process, and show the existence of small arbitrage opportunities.
+We remark that in the absence of linear correlations the trading profit would vanish and discuss why the trading strategy is potentially interesting to hedge volatility risk for S\&P index-based products. \\